Blatter, Platini reiterate innocence in testimony to court

 The fallout from the case also ended Platini’s campaign to succeed his former mentor and removed the France soccer great as president of UEFA.

+Both have always denied wrongdoing and have also long questioned how the disputed payment came to light, airing unproven claims of prosecutors meeting a whistleblower on a park bench.

+That was firmly refuted by Thursday’s final witness, former federal prosecutor Olivier Thormann, as he gave testimony that was widely anticipated.

-Both have long denied wrongdoing and claim they had a verbal deal in 1998 for Platini to be paid one million Swiss francs to serve as advisor to Blatter if he was elected as FIFA president.
+Blatter and Platini claim they had a verbal deal in 1998 for the latter to be paid 1 million Swiss francs ($1.02 million) to serve as advisor to Blatter if he was elected as FIFA president.
 That defense first failed with judges at the FIFA ethics committee, which banned them from soccer, and later in separate appeals at the Court of Arbitration for Sport.

 Platini’s contract with FIFA, signed in August 1999, was for 300,000 Swiss francs ($312,000) annually and backdated to January.
 It is claimed Blatter said he would pay only the same as FIFA’s then-secretary general, and promised the balance later.